nextcloud/documentation/admin_manual/configuration/custom_mount_config.rst

 An advanced feature is available, only configurable directly in :file:`data/mount.json`, which allows mount configurations to have an associated priority.
-This priority is compared when two or more valid mount configurations with the same mount point are considered.
-A higher priority (defined by a larger number) will 'win', and become the active mount for the user.
+When two or more valid mount configurations exist for the same mount point, the one with the highest priority (defined by the largest number) will take precedence and become the active mount for the user.

 Each backend has a default priority, assigned when a mount configuration with that backend is created.
 The default priority will be shown in the example section for